Thursday, May 31, 2018

 Knauer bundled up the infant and rushed back home.
 In sentimental Victorian prose, the newspaper reported that his wife, "with the feelings of a mother and those of humanity, dressed, provided and cared for it."
 The Knauers found "a lady who was not blest with an offspring" who willingly took in the baby.

-The occupants of No. 77 in the early 1860's were Julius and Jane Wist.
-On January 20, 1863 they welcomed a new baby boy named Diedrich August.
+The occupants of 77 Bedford Street in the early 1860's were Julius and Jane Wist.
+On January 20, 1863, they welcomed a new baby boy named Diedrich August.
 Tragically, only four months later, on June 13, the house would be the scene of his funeral.

 Equally heart-wrenching was the story of the next tenant.
 John Hemmer was 37 years old and already a widow in 1865.
-The single father lived here with his 9-year old daughter, Katen.
+The single father lived here with his nine-year-old daughter, Katen.
 John died on July 13 and his funeral was held in the house the following day.

 Now Horatio's brother, Edwin, "demands an accounting and accuses the Doctor of having wasted the property of the reversionaries by leasing some of it for long terms at ridiculously low rentals."
 Edwin claimed that the rents being charged had not been raised since 1872.

 Despite the family friction, the properties necessarily remained in the Henricks-Gomez estate (as per the terms of the will) as the neighborhood changed from a sleepy residential village to Manhattan's center of art, literature and music.
-By the first decades of the 20th century the quaint old wooden and brick-faced homes in the neighborhood were being razed for modern apartment houses.
+By the first decades of the 20th century, many of the quaint wooden and brick-faced homes in the neighborhood were being razed for modern apartment houses.

-In October 1923 the rest of the properties were liquidated in a single transaction.
-Spalding Hall and Cyrus Brown, who had recently acquired the nearby houses at Nos.
-39 and 41 Commerce Street, bought up Nos.
-34 to 44 Commerce Street, and Nos.
-73 through 77 Bedford Street.
-The Times noted "the recently acquired property is being remodeled into studios and apartments."
+In October 1923, the rest of the properties were liquidated in a single transaction.
+Spalding Hall and Cyrus Brown, who had recently acquired the nearby houses at 39 and 41 Commerce Street, bought up 34 to 44 Commerce Street, and 73 through 77 Bedford Street.
+The New York Times noted, "the recently acquired property is being remodeled into studios and apartments."

 Within a month a group of artists, writers and performers bought many of the houses in an effort to stave off development.
-On November 18 The Times reported "Greenwich Village has a new community art center.
+On November 18, 1923, The Times reported "Greenwich Village has a new community art center.
 It is in Bedford and Commerce Streets, where the noise of motor traffic on Seventh Avenue never penetrates."
-The article noted that among the "syndicate" were Pulitzer Prize winning poet Edna St. Vincent Millay who had taken the narrow house at 73½ Barrow and silent film actress Evelyn Vaughn "who has left the Pacific Coast for New York" and had purchased No. 77.
+The article noted that among the "syndicate" were Pulitzer Prize winning poet Edna St. Vincent Millay who had taken the narrow house at 75½ Barrow and silent film actress Evelyn Vaughn, "who has left the Pacific Coast for New York" and had purchased 77 Bedford Street.

-The Times described No. 77 as "an old timer, dating back to the early part of the last century.
-The article noted "This large corner house with its many quaint reminders of simpler New York days is being remodeled, and one of the most important additions will be at least one, and perhaps more baths, for Miss Evelyn Vaughn."
+The New York Times described No. 77 as "an old timer, dating back to the early part of the last century."
+The article noted, "This large corner house with its many quaint reminders of simpler New York days is being remodeled, and one of the most important additions will be at least one, and perhaps more baths, for Miss Evelyn Vaughn."
 Additionally, the actress's architect, Brooklyn-based Ferdinand Savigano, raised the attic roof to create studio space.

 Bedford Street was widened in 1930, requiring the removal of the old porch with its antique ironwork.
 The doorway, while preserved, was closed off and the entrance created by Savigano in the rear courtyard became the main access.